Best Fruits to Grow in Texas

-- Apples, July through November – Apples are a popular fruit in much of Texas and, with good a variety to select from, you can find one that grows well in your area.
+- Apples: July through November – Apples are a popular fruit in much of Texas, and with good a variety to select from, you can find one that grows well in your area.
 Learn how to store apples to keep them fresh.

-- Berries, May through July – Black Berries Specifically: are among the easiest of all small fruit crops to grow in Texas.
-They produce well on a wide variety of soils as long as drainage is good.
+- Berries: May through July – Black Berries specifically are among the easiest of all small fruit crops to grow in Texas.
+They produce well in a wide variety of soils as long as drainage is good.
 Raspberries, blueberries, and strawberries can be grown in Texas as well, but need special attention.

-- Cherries, June and July – A handful of cherry tree varieties are native to Texas and grow particularly well in colder weather like in the Texas Handle.
+- Cherries: June and July – A handful of cherry tree varieties are native to Texas, and grow particularly well in colder weather like in the Texas Panhandle.

-- Figs, June and July, second crop in fall – Figs are well adapted in most of Texas, but freeze damage often kills trees back partially.
+- Figs: June and July, second crop in fall – Figs are well adapted in most of Texas, but freeze damage is a potential concern to look out for.

 - Grapefruit, Oranges & Other Citrus: October through April – One of Texas’s most lucrative products is grown well in the southern Valleys.

 - Grapes: August through October – Texas is the oldest grape growing state and has the third highest grape industry for wines in the U.S.

-- Melons, (cantaloupes, watermelons, and more)!, May into winter you can see these fruits grown in the south very easily with a warmer climate.
+- Melons, (cantaloupes, watermelons, and more)!, May through winter, you can see these fruits grown in the south very easily with a warmer climate.

-- Peaches, Plums, Pluots & Nectarines, June through Sept – These trees are great for back yard landscapers because they do need cross pollination.
+- Peaches, Plums, Pluots & Nectarines: June through Sept – These trees are great for backyard landscapers designing larger projects, because they do need cross pollination.